gramster/gramw.github.io/posts/zite-replacement-10.md

         except Exception as e:
           print '%s failed: %s" % (command, str(e))

-You can include a verification token too in tha params, and your callback server can verify that to make sure that you did the subscribe request and not someone else.
+You can include a verification token too in the params, and your callback server can verify that to make sure that you did the subscribe request and not someone else.